BillJr99/Ursinus-CS376/_pages/gdbvalgrind.md

 gdb program core
 ```

 Note that if you're using the Windows Subsystem for Linux (WSL), the core file is typically stored at `/mnt/wslg/dumps` on the Windows file system.
-On most systems, it will appear in the current directory.
+On most systems, it will appear in the current directory or some other pre-defined location.
+Following the instructions above, they should appear in your current directory.

 ### Step 5: Obtain a backtrace.
 Once GDB is loaded with the core file, you can obtain a backtrace of the program's execution at the time of the crash using the `bt` command: